Agriculture Fabrics

 Farm Transportation

-Transportation can present major challenges for small farmers looking to move products to market.
-Limited access to transportation can impact how a farmer moves products into the supply chain, which inhibits their growth as a business.
-To improve transportation without buying a fleet of trucks, many will partner with agricultural transportation firms to get their products on the road.
+Transportation can pose significant challenges for small farmers trying to get their products to market.
+Limited access to transportation can affect how a farmer moves products into the supply chain, which can slow down their business growth.
+To improve transportation without purchasing a fleet of trucks, many will team up with agricultural transportation companies to get their products on the road.

-In many areas, there are only one or two companies in the game that can handle agricultural transport needs.
-For example, most livestock has specific requirements for comfortable transportation, such as well ventilated trailers and no-slip floors for hooved animals.
+In many areas, only one or two companies can handle agricultural transport needs.
+For example, most livestock have specific requirements for comfortable transportation, such as well-ventilated trailers and no-slip floors for hooved animals.
 You need the right equipment to do the job safely.

 Providing access to transportation for farmers can generate a strong profit.
-Entrepreneurs can provide the raw materials for transport, including trucks, trailers, and other equipment that are designed for livestock and produce.
+Entrepreneurs can provide the raw materials for transportation, including trucks, trailers, and other equipment designed for livestock and produce.
 Alternately, agricultural trucking companies can take on a transport role, allowing farmers to spend more time with their crops (and less time traveling around the state bringing products to market).

 Sample position: Independent Truck Owners/Operator, $115K/yr